logoBack to App page

 • Only the fields supported by the app are displayed in the configuration section.
 For more information, see Supported fields.

-To easier find your way around the view, check the below screens with the highlighted components and read overviews of the Fields configuration features:
+To easier find your way around the view, check the below screen with the highlighted components and read overviews of the Fields configuration features:

 1. Column toggle makes the field visible as a column on the page with requests.
 By default, every user of the Requests page can choose a field as column if the toggle is on.
 It’s also possible to restrict column’s visibility to particular entities by setting permissions.

-1. Permissions are multi-select fields that serve for determining access to columns or filtering criteria.
-By using the Include and Exclude tabs and selecting particular users, organizations, user scopes or groups, you can define who can see a particular element on the Requests page.
+1. Visibility serves for determining access to columns or filtering criteria.
+By using the Can access and Can’t access tabs and selecting particular users, organizations, user scopes or groups, you can define who can see a particular element on the Requests page.
 Note that for filtering criteria it’s possible to use the same permissions as for columns or choose custom settings.

 Note

-• To grant access to the elements of Requests page only to the selected entities, use the Include tab and provide users, organizations, user scopes or groups which can see them.
+• To grant access to the elements of Requests page only to the selected entities, use the Can access tab and provide users, organizations, user scopes or groups which can see them.

-• To restrict access to the elements of Requests page, use the Exclude tab and select users, organizations, user scopes or groups which can’t see the elements.
+• To restrict access to the elements of Requests page, use the Can’t access tab and select users, organizations, user scopes or groups which can’t see the elements.
 As a result, the app automatically grants access to all the Jira instance users except the selected entities.

-1. Settings allow you for defining the Display name of a particular field.
+1. Options allow you for defining the Display name of a particular field.
 Your custom display name will be visible to the users of Requests page.

 Show field value

 For Priority and Customer Request Type fields, when configuring Settings, you can also define whether their names should be displayed in a tooltip or next to an icon.
-By configuring Show field value simply choose the desired option by selecting Column or Tooltip.
+By configuring Show field value, simply choose Column or Tooltip.

 Example

-When the Priority icon is displayed as a column on the page with requests, its description and the icon appear as column’s value.
+When the Priority icon is displayed as Column on the page with requests, its description and the icon appear as column’s value.

 My Requests Extension - Priority as column